Blog and newsNews

 When Portugal accessed the CEE (today EU), it agreed with the Community that to diversify and develop the economy of the island, Madeira would be able to offer tax benefits to attract foreign investment.
 This agreement gave birth to the International Business Centre of Madeira (IBCM).

-The IBCM is the island’s primary tool for obtaining FDI, to the point it contributes with more than half of the island’s revenues in corporate tax.
+The IBCM is the island’s primary tool for obtaining FDI, to the point it contributes more than half of the island’s revenues in corporate tax.

-Its success added to its full integration with Portugal and the EU, making it one of the best destinations for investment in all Europe.
+Its success added to its full integration with Portugal and the EU, making it one of the best destinations for investment in all of Europe.
 It is an efficient investment jurisdiction with sound and attractive regulations and guidelines.

 The wide array of activities that can be carried out in the IBCM show that it has been tailored to appeal to the attentive investor that wants to invest in a reliable and beneficial environment.
 The economic activities that are benefited from the IBCM are incredibly varied, from manufacturing and services to e-businesses and shipping.

 Madeira is a privileged gateway to the European market for many companies from non-EU countries.
 Using it as a principal base of operations has substantial tax benefits, and it’s a steady environment from which to manage your European businesses.